Is silicone bad for your hair? We’re here to assure you that the answer is no.

 But what are silicones, exactly?
 And are they bad for your hair?
-While you may have been led to believe otherwise, we’re here to assure you that the answer is no. Most hair care formulas (including all of John Frieda's hair care products) use silicones.
+While you may have been led to believe otherwise, we’re here to assure you that the answer is no. Most hair care formulas (including some of John Frieda's hair care products) use silicones.
 The John Frieda formulas are carefully crafted to use the right combination for each product and ensure they are non-drying.
 Rather than avoiding silicone hair products, the trick is knowing how to find the ones that are right for your hair type.

 What Are Silicones?

 Silicones are synthetic (aka manmade) polymers with hydrophobic properties, which means they help retain moisture by creating an impenetrable seal.
 In addition to shampoos, conditioners, and styling products, they’re popular ingredients in makeup and skincare, as they help keep the complexion soft and smooth.
 They also prevent cosmetics like lipstick and foundation from drying out.

 Silicones come in many forms, including those you would never put near your hair, like silicone-based sealant caulk.
 Luckily, the types of silicones commonly used in hair care products — namely Cyclomethicone, amodimethicone, and dimethicone — are significantly less sticky, heavy, and thick.

 There are three main categories of silicones: water-soluble, non-water-soluble, and evaporating.

 Water-soluble: As the name suggests, these silicones dissolve in water and wash out of your hair easily.